 "Rebecca Chellappah, making her Preston Opera debut, was scintillating and superbly dramatic as the anti-heroine Delilah.
 She displayed remarkable versatility, from the erotic seductress to dominating, devious mistress. "

-- Review of the Preston Opera production of Samson and Delilah, UK
+- review of the Preston Opera production of Samson and Delilah, UK

-"She allowed the full bloom of her dulcet-toned voice and bubbly personality to charm the audience.
+"she allowed the full bloom of her dulcet-toned voice and bubbly personality to charm the audience.
 There was a natural breadth to her dark-hued utterings, which never sounded forced nor revealed any hint of strain...her diction was a model of clarity..."

-- The Straits Times , Singapore
+- The Straits Time , Singapore

 "Rebecca’s voice, still as warm as fuzzy as we remembered, now coated with a brighter layer of glaze in the middle to upper range.
 Its resonant quality never wavers even in the music’s most intimate moments, a fine tool that allows the artiste to paint sensitive, detailed sketches through text and melody"